-Dynatrace and xMatters have teamed up to help organizations meet the challenges of their increasingly complex enterprise cloud environments.
+Dynatrace and xMatters have teamed up to help organizations meet the challenges of their increasingly complex cloud environments.
 Our out-of-the-box xMatters integration automates and closes the feedback loop between Dev and Ops, allowing for automatic push notifications from Dynatrace to xMatters environments.
 This enables the timely routing of critical information to the responsible team members.

 Flow Designer for more consistency in the delivery cycle